 WDFW does not conduct annual surveys to monitor trends in black bear population size.
 Trends in harvest data are used instead as population surrogates or indices.
+However, in 2019, biologists conducted a survey to estimate black bear density in GMU 117.
+Unfortunately, results are not ready, but will be included in next year's hunting prospects document.
 Currently, black bear populations are believed to be stable in District 1.